alaricxu/Optimization-Algorithms-used-in-Machine-Learning-Theory-and-Application/README.md

 ### This repo will introduce regular optimization algorithms with its Python implementation

-In the first part, Line Search Algorithm will be introduced.
-For Line Search definition and example, please review [Line Search Example](https://github.com/alaricxu/Optimization-Algorithms-used-in-Machine-Learning-Theory-and-Application/blob/master/Term%20Explanation-Line%20Search%20%26%20Trust%20Region.pdf)
+**At the very beginning, Line Search Algorithm will be introduced.
+For Line Search definition and example, please review [Line Search Example](https://github.com/alaricxu/Optimization-Algorithms-used-in-Machine-Learning-Theory-and-Application/blob/master/Term%20Explanation-Line%20Search%20%26%20Trust%20Region.pdf)**

+### Part 1 Gradient-free Optimization

+to be continue...

-### Part 1, Practical Optimization
+### Part 2 Gradient-based Optimization

 #### Newton's method